anish391/eShopper/README.md

 * Doesn't allow you to add multiple quantities of the same item in cart.
 * Storing more personalized user information.
 * Payment Portal set-up.
-* Requires manually entry of products from the database.
+* Requires manual entry of products to the database.
 No Admin page for product entry.
 * Product search not implemented.

 ## Home Page